 Solution 1: Install Proper Codecs

-As stated earlier, the problem of video format not supported primarily arises due to a lack of the required codecs.
+As stated earlier, the problem of video file not supported primarily arises due to a lack of the required codecs.
 So, downloading them can effectively resolve your problem.
 Different media players have their own ways of installing codecs.

 In order to install codecs in Windows Media Player, follow the steps given below: